Breast Cancer Prevention (PDQ®)–Patient Version

 Inherited risk of breast cancer

 Women who have inherited changes in the BRCA1 and BRCA2 genes or in certain other genes have a higher risk of breast cancer.
 The risk of breast cancer caused by inherited gene changes depends on the type of gene mutation, family history of cancer, and other factors.

 Having breast tissue that is dense on a mammogram is a factor in breast cancer risk.
 The level of risk depends on how dense the breast tissue is.
 Women with very dense breasts have a higher risk of breast cancer than women with low breast density.

 Estrogen is a hormone made by the body.
 It helps the body develop and maintain female sex characteristics.
 Being exposed to estrogen over a long time may increase the risk of breast cancer.
 Estrogen levels are highest during the years a woman is menstruating.

-- Early menstruation: Beginning to have menstrual periods at age 11 or younger increases the number of years the breast tissue is exposed to estrogen.
+- Early menstruation: Beginning to have menstrual periods before age 12 increases the number of years the breast tissue is exposed to estrogen.

 - Starting menopause at a later age: The more years a woman menstruates, the longer her breast tissue is exposed to estrogen.

 - Older age at birth of first child or never having given birth: Pregnancy lowers a woman’s lifetime number of menstrual cycles.
 Breast tissue is exposed to more estrogen for longer periods of time in women who become pregnant for the first time after age 35 or who never become pregnant.

 Taking hormone therapy for symptoms of menopause